How Aardling advised Portbase to automate Customs logistics using Domain-Driven Design

 Aardling lead consultant for Portbase

-"In the early sessions with Thomas, we realised that each team was using different terminology with subtle differences in the language.
-So, for the first few sessions, we spent a lot of time discussing this.
-To be honest, I found this a little bit frustrating, but I realised how helpful it was since we were able to align and have our terminologies very clear.
-Everyone was up to speed in the terminologies, and we were to arrive to a flow very easily.
-This was super important to have.”
+"In the early sessions with Thomas Coopman, we realised that each team was using different terminology with subtle differences in the language.
+So for the first few sessions, we spent a lot of time discussing this.
+To be honest, I found this slightly frustrating at first, but I now realise how helpful it was to quickly align terminology.
+This enabled us to move faster which was super important.”

 Another key breakthrough was finding a different model for each workflow.
-By mapping out all the flows separately, and analysing them for similarities and differences, the group figured out a set of core flows that allowed them to be extended for different scenarios.
-The identification of different models for each workflow and the development of core flows will pave the way for a more efficient, adaptable, and collaborative RTO design process.
+By mapping out all the workflows separately, and analysing them for similarities and differences, the group figured out a set of core workflows that allowed them to be extended for different scenarios.
+This work paves the way for a more efficient, adaptable, and collaborative RTO design process.

-“The sessions allowed for rich discussions that we wouldn’t have the time for otherwise.
-In them, we were able to identify the problem, explore several different solutions and pick one - which I’m still very happy with even today months after those sessions.”
+“The sessions prompted rich discussions we wouldn’t have allocated the time for otherwise.
+We were able to quickly identify the problem, explore several different solutions and pick one.
+Those sessions are still helping us in our work months on.”

 The solution